Pegah1999/Build-a-Cash-Register/README.md

 # Build-a-Cash-Register
-A HTML, CSS, and JavaScript project that builds a Cash Register
+A HTML and JavaScript project that builds a Cash Register